-Words are symbols for everything in the mind.
+Words are symbols for everything.
 Graphic symbols also connect to our instincts.
-Some symbols are the links to powerful psychological triggers.
+Some symbols are links to powerful psychological triggers.
 That’s why you need to learn about symbols.
 They affect your life.

 Symbols and Cognitive Links

 Most people think of symbols only as objects.
 But objects aren’t the only symbols.
 Words are also symbols.
 Words create pictures within the mind, and pictures are symbols of something.
 Moving pictures are stories.
 Many popular stories contain themes that connect to our primal psyche.